remichartier/014_selfDrivingCarND_BehavioralCloningProject/writeup_report.md

 The CNN layers are followed by a flatten layer, and then 3 fully-connected layers reduce number of neurons from 100 to 50 to 10 and then to 1 neuron representing the steering control value of the car (model_v14.py lines 104-114).

 The model includes several RELU layers to introduce nonlinearity (code lines 103,107,110,113) within the fully-connected layers, and the data is normalized in the model using a Keras lambda layer (code line 89).

+In terms of pre-processing, I also followed recommendations both from the Project course introduction as well as from the Nvidia model used, and those steps consist of :

+- model_v14.py :
+  -

 #### 2. Attempts to reduce overfitting in the model